- Maintain focus during the read alouds

-- Respond to questions from their classmates and me
+- Respond to questions from classmates and teacher

 - Ask questions and participate in discussion

-- It’s important to read the books ahead of time.
+- It is important to read the read-aloud books ahead of time.
 I set aside time weekly to read through books.
 Find what works for you.

 - Look for new words that are crucial to students’ understanding of the story.
 Write them on sentence strips and prepare to pre-teach the words before you read.

-- Set the mood.
+- Set the mood for read aloud.
 I turn out the ceiling lights and turn on a small lamp.
-This is the signal that read-aloud is about to begin.
+This is the signal that read aloud is about to begin.